Tibetan Nomads: Guide to The Unique Nomadic Tribe Living on the Tibetan Plateau

-Why Tibetan Nomads are Unique from Other Tribes?
+Why Tibetan Nomads are Unique from other Tribes?

-What is the Tibetan Nomads Life Like?
+What is the Traditional Lifestyle of Tibetan Nomads?

-Tibetan Nomad Life and Livestock
+Tibetan Nomad Life and Their Livestock

 One of the striking characteristics of Tibetan nomads is the harmonious relationship between them and their livestock, as well as between the nomads and nature.
 Yaks play an indispensable role in maintaining nomads’ daily necessities.
-Male nomads spin yak wool into ropes and slingshots while women weave the wool into fabric for tents, blankets, bags and clothing.
+Male nomads spin yak wool into ropes and slingshots while women weave the wool into the fabric for tents, blankets, bags, and clothing.

 The role of the female nomad is important in a typical nomad family and they are exceedingly versatile and hard-working.
 Women milk the yaks and sheep, venturing out no matter how terrible the weather is.
 They use milk to make yogurt, yak butter tea, and yak cheese.
 They also grind the barley, fetch and boil the water, weave the wool, and dry yak dung for fuel.

-Even children have responsibilities, herding and feeding the livestock, staying out in the wilderness all day without shelter from wind and rain.
+Even children have responsibilities, herding and feeding the livestock, and staying out in the wilderness all day without shelter from wind and rain.
 The male nomads may seem to be less busy most of the time, but shoulder the task of traveling outside and are in charge of buying salt and stock hay for livestock in winter, and in some cases herd livestock to town to trade it for grain and other necessities.

 Another indispensable companion in the Tibetan Nomad’s life is the Tibetan Mastiff.
 Brave, fierce, and exceedingly loyal to the owner, Tibetan mastiffs have a superb memory that allows them to identify hundreds of yaks, and thousands of sheep.
-Tibetan mastiffs assist nomads in herding livestock, defending property, and even protecting from wolves and other dangers.
+Tibetan mastiffs assist nomads in herding livestock, defending property, and even protecting them from wolves and other dangers.

 Tibetan nomads bring the 2-month-old pups into the family home and live with them until they are grown.
 As time goes by, friendship takes root between mastiffs and nomads.
 For those who see the Tibetan mastiffs for the first time, especially unknown tourists, it is advisable to stay away from them unless introduced.
 A Tibetan mastiff may see an outsider as a threat or an enemy, and an attack could be dangerous and deadly.